-I would like to take this opportunity to give a big thank you to Finnair, Helsinki Airport and Qualityhunters for inviting me over for a couple of days for the #Finnairtweet event and a tour around Helsinki Airport.
+I would like to take this opportunity to give a big thank you to Finnair, Helsinki Airport and Quality hunters for inviting me over for a couple of days for the #Finnairtweet event and a tour around Helsinki Airport.
 The experience that I had is extremely valuable as I learned an awful lot from lots of great people at the Finnair's office and the airport.
-What I also learn about is the human behaviour (the good, bad and the ugly) which has taught me a thing or two, so cheers to all of you!
+What I also learn about is human behaviour (the good, bad and the ugly) which has taught me a thing or two, so cheers to all of you!

 However, I feel that I need to voice out a few concerns about my observation on my flights, I hope the airline representatives who will probably be reading this, take note of them and of course feel free to get back to me if you all have any further enquires.

 As some of you might know that customer service is one of my most important criteria for my rating.
-How I give my ratings are based on my flight experience such as the crew's actions and interaction with passengers including myself and the cabin product.
-Spending a couple of weeks in Korea and Japan has given me what kind of service I hope to get, whether one is flying on Economy or First class, I believe its important to serve the passengers with pride as one's action might affect the decision on whether the passengers would fly with your airline again.
-With so many competitors out there especially with the "sharks" lurking around such as Emirates, Qatar and Etihad., its important to make it up especially if they are better than your airline in terms of hardware and have a better network than yours.
+How I give my ratings are based on my flight experiences such as the crew's actions and interaction with passengers including myself and the cabin product.
+Spending a couple of weeks in Korea and Japan has given me what kind of service I hope to get, whether one is flying on Economy or First class, I believe it is important to serve the passengers with pride as one's action might affect the decision on whether the passengers would fly with your airline again.
+With so many competitors out there especially with the "sharks" lurking around such as Emirates, Qatar and Etihad., it is important to make it up especially if they are better than your airline in terms of hardware and have a better network than yours.
 That would be in-flight service!

 Do check out my previous trip reports on Finnair:

 The website is powered by Amadeus which is commonly used by airlines.
 I had no problem managing my booking to check on the itinerary, doing the online check-in and all that.
 Website is pretty much basic compared with other airlines, nothing to shout about.
 The important thing is its working and doesn't give passengers a headache, I think that matters most.